jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

     * Interfaces do not define the *how*

-* If someone wants to implement the *how* of a stack ADT, the interface dictates what must be implemented
+* If someone wants to implement the *how* of a stack ADT, they implement the interface

+    * The interface dictates what must be implemented
     * If the implementation does not implement the interface completely, a compile time error will occur

-* An interface is simply a list of *abstract methods* and relevant constants
+* Ultimately, an interface is simply a list of *abstract methods* and relevant constants

     * Abstract methods are the method signature with no actual body